On Grid Codes: Introduction

 Determining bounds for the maximum size of a code with a prescribed minimum distance is a problem of interest in coding theory.
 Some well-known results of that kind are the Hamming and the Gilbert-Varshamov\footnote{The Gilbert-Varshamov bound is sometimes refereed simply as the Gilbert bound.} bounds.
 For codes with the Hamming distance, these bounds can be found in many textbooks of coding theory (e.g. \cite{Roth,Huffman,Richardson}).
 The Hamming bound for Lee codes was introduced in \cite{Golomb}.
 In \cite{Atola82} an Elias type bound was presented and in \cite{ Atola84} asymptotic versions of the Hamming and Gilbert-Varshamov bounds were given for Lee codes.\\

 The first aim of this work is to introduce the Hamming and Gilbert-Varshamov bounds for grid codes.
-The second one is to present some lower bounds for the minimum Manhattan distance of codes that are cyclic subgroups of an abelian group.
+The second one is to present several lower bounds for the minimum Manhattan distance of codes that are cyclic subgroups of an abelian group.
 The manuscript is organized as follows.
 In Section \ref{S2}, some preliminary concepts that will be needed later are presented.
 In Sections \ref{S3} and \ref{S4}, alternative versions of the Hamming and Gilbert-Varshamov bounds for grid codes are given.
-These two bounds depend on two numbers that are later computed in Section \ref{S7} using the results of Section \ref{S5} and \ref{S6}.
-Finally, in Section \ref{S8}, the minimum Hamming distance is determined for grid codes that are cyclic subgroups of an abelian group, and some bounds for the minimum Manhattan distance of these codes are offered in terms of their minimum Hamming and Lee distances.
+These bounds depend on the computation of the largest and smallest size of an $r$-ball in an $n$-dimensional grid.
+In Section \ref{S5}, the concept of local distance enumerator polynomial is introduced as the generating function for the size of an $r$-sphere in an $n$-dimensional grid.
+This polynomial allows us to provide explicit formulas for the largest and smallest size of an $r$-ball.
+Finally, in Section \ref{S6}, the minimum Hamming distance is determined for grid codes that are cyclic subgroups of an abelian group, and some bounds for the minimum Manhattan distance of these codes are offered in terms of their minimum Hamming and Lee distances.